-HIPAA Compliance requires protecting sensitive healthcare data in every possible way.
-However, it is quite common that not all fields in a form contain protected health information.
-In other words, you may be collecting non-sensitive regular data together with sensitive healthcare data.
-In Jotform HIPAA Compliant Forms, you can have such mixed content in a single form.
+HIPAA compliance requires protecting sensitive healthcare data in every possible way.
+However, it is quite common that not all fields on a form contain protected health information (PHI).
+In other words, you may be collecting sensitive healthcare data with HIPAA PHI fields along with non-sensitive regular data together.
+With Jotform HIPAA compliance features available, you can have such mixed content on a single form.

-Jotform allows you to mark which fields in your form are used to collect healthcare data and must be “Protected”.
-This allows Jotform to enable additional services specific to fields.
+Jotform allows you to mark your form fields used to collect healthcare data and must be “protected.”
+This allows Jotform to enable additional services specific to HIPAA PHI fields.

-On your forms, each form field has a PHI toggle.
-You can use this toggle to switch between states.
-PHI means protected while OFF means not protected.
+On your forms, each form element has a PHI switch.
+You can use this to switch between states.

-Please use this setting with caution and double-check which fields are set as OFF (Not Protected) to avoid HIPAA violations.
+Use this feature with caution and double-check which fields are set to OFF or not protected to avoid HIPAA violations.

 - PHI (protected) — For fields that are used for collecting sensitive healthcare data and can’t be used in insecure mediums.